declo32/town-crier/README.md

 - Gets full stuff from school website...
 I think.
 It should at least get the relative links to images.

 <hr>

+***Ver 1.it.actually.works*** "I've been prematurely naming these, this is the first one that works"

+**Here is what doesn't work:**
+- Display will freeze after fullscreen, unfreezes after moving the mouse

 # If you want to work on it, start in `run.sh`.